Can You Run a Generator in the Rain?

 Covering your generator is the first step, but it’s not enough to keep it 100% dry.
 There are two other places where moisture can make its way into the system:

-- Human interaction – If you’ve been out in the rain, your hands could be wet.
+- Wet hands – If you’ve been out in the rain, your hands could be wet.
 It’s crucial that you only handle a generator with dry hands (or while wearing dry gloves).
 Otherwise, you run the risk of electrical shock.

 - Cables – Any cables running from the generator are also a liability.
 Perform routine checks to ensure cables are not broken or fraying.
 When cords are open to the elements, the possibility of an accident increases significantly.